 Design is an integral part of TED’s DNA.
 After all, that’s what the D in TED stands for: technology, education, design.
 Since way back in 1984, the nonprofit has been turning out design inspiration in the form of short talks that change the way we see the world.

 UX design has grown up with TED, coming to maturity alongside the TED audience.
 So it’s no surprise that TED’s online platform is replete with talks that can inspire and improve UX design processes and outcomes.
 From talks on the future of prototyping user interfaces to comical musings on how to build a user-focused team, TED offers something for UX designers of every stripe.

 These 10 TED talks shine a light on user experience design and innovative ways of building user-friendly products.

 01. Got a wicked problem?
-First, tell me how you make toast
+Tell me how you make toast

 Have a problem; make toast.
 Or, to put it more finely, think about the process you go through to make toast, and then apply that systematic approach to your original problem.
 That’s the advice of designer and problem-solver Tom Wujec.

 In his TED talk, Wujec walks through a simple design exercise that "reveals unexpected truths about the way we think about things".
 By breaking down "wicked problems" into mental models UX-ers can use to get to the heart of the why users act like they do.

 02. Simplicity sells